gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Tuples/README.md

 Tuples are represented by `System.Tuple` types.
 The main difference of tuples from value tuples is that `System.Tuple` types are classes while `System.ValueTuple` types are structures.
-The remaining parts of the concept are almost the same.
+The remaining part of the concept is almost the same.

 `Gapotchenko.FX.Tuples` module allows you to create custom equality comparers for tuples by using `TupleEqualityComparer` class and its `Create` methods.